 if it did, the performance would be lower.

 The fund strives to match the performance of the FTSE All World Developed ex North America Index, which includes major markets in the UK, Japan, and developed countries in Europe and the Pacific Rim.
 It is constructed by sorting the market in each country in the index by industry groups and targeting a significant portion of the stocks in these groups for inclusion.
 The fund attempts to replicate the index by investing in stocks in proportion to their weighting in the index.
 The energy sector led the index with stellar double-digit returns.
 Utilities, consumer staples, and health care generated very strong returns for the quarter, followed by the energy sector.
 Consumer staples and industrials and business services sectors were both positive, slightly outpacing the index.
-Consumer discretionary, industrials, consumer staples, materials, and utilities sectors lagged.
+Financials, information technology, materials, consumer discretionary, and telecommunication services sectors all returned losses.